RafiPibe/Jarkom-Modul-1-I09-2023/README.md

 ![Terminal](https://media.discordapp.net/attachments/1153305482438660178/1154416089908916375/Screenshot_2023-09-18_192001.png?width=899&height=150)

 Explanation :
-With query below, we can check how many packet we get from the query
+With the query below, we can check how many packets we get from the query
 ```
 ip.dst == 184.87.193.88
 ```
-Then we will know how many packet inside with this one being 6
+Then we will know how many packets are inside, with this one being 6

 # Flag 8
 ![Terminal](https://media.discordapp.net/attachments/1153305482438660178/1154416417022681188/image.png?width=583&height=105)